 The Public Library Service offers a variety of non-traditional items that can be borrowed with a library card.

-These portable fitness kits contain items such as jump ropes, resistance bands, hand grips, etc. that promote fitness for adults.
+These portable fitness kits contain yoga mats and items such as jump ropes, resistance bands, hand grips, etc. that promote fitness for adults.
 Kits are available at the Confederation Centre, Cornwall, Montague Rotary, Stratford, and Summerside Rotary libraries.
 Kits must be picked up and returned to their home libraries.

 Light therapy lamps can help individuals suffering from seasonal affective disorder (SAD) and certain other conditions.